ndresgarc/telegram-save-file-bot/README.md

 # telegram--save-file-bot

-A Node.js Telegram Bot to process and save the messages that receives and store them in a configurable folder.
+A Node.js Telegram Bot to process and save the photos that receives and store them in a configurable folder.
-It verifies Telegram user ID before saving the file.
+It verifies Telegram user ID is in a whitelist before accepting the photo.

 ## Install
 ```